 to make it work for you.
 The aim is to generate power and to realise that, hey -

-more is good.
+more is good -and it works through good structure.
 And finally, you need to combine with your partner's movement in

 such a way that you can readily apply your power at will so that you can